mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 # Results

 The article ended up getting a very positive response.
 It was the most widely reshared article I've ever written.

-TODO: Add visitor numbers, retweet numbers.

-Many commenters specifically cited the cartoons.

-TODO: Show reddit comment

-The biggest exposure of the article was getting tweeted by the twitter account for the Java programming language.
+My articles are generally not very popular on Twitter, but this one received hundreds of likes and retweets.
+The biggest exposure of the article was getting [tweeted by the Java programming language](https://twitter.com/java/status/918934115558313984).
 They used one of Loraine's cartoons to liven up the tweet.

-TODO: Screenshot of Java tweet.
+{% include image.html file="java-tweet.png" max_width="600px" alt="Java tweeting my article" link_url="https://twitter.com/java/status/918934115558313984" %}

+On reddit, one of the [top comments](https://www.reddit.com/r/programming/comments/75wmuw/how_to_do_code_reviews_like_a_human/do9kdx9/) specifically cited the cartoons.

+{% include image.html file="reddit-comment.png" max_width="520px" alt="Reddit comment about cartoons" link_url="https://www.reddit.com/r/programming/comments/75wmuw/how_to_do_code_reviews_like_a_human/do9kdx9/" %}

 # Cost